CBQT-FM: History

 The station was launched in 1973 as CBQ on 800 AM.
-The 800 frequency had been vacated earlier that year by the defunct CJLX.
-CBQ Radio's inaugural morning broadcast in December 1973 made it the second city in Ontario to get a regional broadcast centre.
+The 800 frequency had been vacated earlier that year by the defunct CJLX, an independent private station which had begun broadcasting in 1959 but went off the air on March 31, 1973 upon expiry of that station's licence after its parent company, Lakehead Broadcasting, failed to renew the licence amid questions about the station's ownership.
+After the CBC acquired the 800 frequency and the studio facilities of CJLX on Miles Street, CBQ's inaugural morning broadcast in December 1973 made it the second city in Ontario to get a regional broadcast centre.
 The call sign CBQ was a last minute choice by station managers since CBL (for Lakehead) or CBT (for Thunder Bay) were already taken by the CBC stations in Toronto and Grand Falls-Windsor, Newfoundland and Labrabor, respectively.
 Instead the letter Q was chosen for Quetico Provincial Park near Atikokan, which is west of Thunder Bay.

 Prior to CBQ's launch, CBC Radio programming aired on private affiliate CFPA.

 CBQ moved to FM as CBQT-FM in 1990.
 The CBQ-FM callsign was already in use by the CBC Stereo sister station on 101.7 FM.
 Some of the relay transmitters for CBQT previously rebroadcast CBL in Toronto.

 Local programming

-The station's local program is Superior Morning, hosted by Lisa Laco.
+The station's local program is Superior Morning, hosted by Mary-Jean Cormier.
 The station formerly also produced Voyage North, hosted by Gerald Graham in the afternoon, although that program was replaced in August 2014 by Up North, hosted by Jessica Pope from the studios of CBCS-FM in Sudbury.
 The move faced some protest in the city, with Thunder Bay City Council passing a unanimous resolution requesting that the federal government rescind its 2012 funding cuts to the CBC.

 CBQT's rebroadcast transmitters in the Central time zone also simulcast the 5 p.m. hour of local programming from CBW in Winnipeg so that the network's World at Six airs at 6 p.m. local time.

 The CBC Radio studio in Thunder Bay also produces the hourly weekend weather reports for all of Ontario after the hourly news break.